devops-techpark/DevOpsTechpark/openvpn.md

 # Welcome to TechPark repository!

 Hi!
-If you want to learn more about IT and DevOps, Subscribe my  channel  [**TechPark**](https://www.youtube.com/channel/UClM-3NJDYp8GKMlQ0tgIjUg)
+If you want to learn more about IT and DevOps, Subscribe my  channel  [**DevOps TechPark**](https://www.youtube.com/channel/UClM-3NJDYp8GKMlQ0tgIjUg)